Code-Institute-Submissions/Studio-50-2/README.md

 ## Future Featues
 I would like to include
-* The ability to buy a membership
+* The ability to buy a membership.
-* The ability to buy Studio 50 merchandise
+* The ability to buy Studio 50 merchandise.

 # Technology Used
 ## Languages